How to use Conditional Formatting Based On Another Cell Value?

-We can highlight a row based on cell values using conditional formatting using different criteria.
+We can highlight an excel row based on cell values using conditional formatting using different criteria.

-For highlighting a row or cells based on the value in another cell, let’s take below example to understand this.
-We are taking Text criteria in this example.
+For highlighting a row or cells based on the value in another cell, let’s take the below example to understand this.

 Below is the list of online products which is ordered by the different-2 customer.

 We have to identify the records whose delivery status is pending.
 We want to format the Order ID, Product, Ordered Date, Ordered By, and Delivery Status based on the value in the Delivery Status column.

 Here we want to format the entire row based on Delivery status, whose value is equal to Pending.

 When we want to format a cell based on the value in a different cell, we will use a formula to define the conditional formatting rule.
 It’s a very easy process to set up a formatting formula.